paperduck/algo/README.md

 ### Introduction

-Project "Algo" will be a Linux command-line application for running and monitoring security trading algorithms.
+Project "Algo" will be a Linux command-line application for running and monitoring stock/forex/option/etc. trading algorithms.

 ### Status (most recent first)

+- 2016-08
+  - Implenting prototype for "50/50" algorithm that uses Oanda's API.
+  - Tech: Bash, JSON, REST.
-- July 2015
+- 2015-07
   - Successfully ran "reversal" strategy simulation with various input parameters.
 Results are stored in text files, with a summary at the end of each file.
 Thinking about storing results in MySQL for easier post-simulation analysis.
   - [algo/backtesting/public/reversal](https://github.com/paperduck/algo/tree/master/backtesting/public/reversal)
   - Backtesting instructions can be found in the backtesting README. [(link)](https://github.com/paperduck/algo/blob/master/backtesting/README.md)
-- June 2015
+- 2015-06
   - Developed a few backtesting scripts that run simulations using historical data.
+  - Tech: Bash, MySQL.
-- June 2015
+- 2015-06
   - Created scripts to load historical data CSV files into MySQL database.
 Loaded minute data of the S&P 500.
 - 2014-12-6
   - Repo created